Self-test Your AVS Device

 For each self-test checklist, review the setup information before executing the tests.
-Under the Test Information tab, review the details on the number and types of devices required for testing, Alexa and Amazon account requirements, digital assets, and third-party applications needed to run the related tests.
+Under the Test Information tab, review the details on the number and types of devices required for testing, Alexa and Amazon account requirements, digital assets, and third-party software needed to run the related tests.

 As you design the user experience for your product, follow all AVS UX Design Guidelines to achieve a seamless Alexa experience.
 Amazon requires you to complete and pass each self-test in the UX Self-test Checklist for all devices seeking certification.
 UX self-testing requires no special setup.

 Download the UX Self-test Checklist (Login to your Amazon developer account for access.)

 The Amazon Developer Services Agreement requires that developers implement all reasonable security measures to prevent unauthorized access to the Alexa Service.
 Review the AVS Security Requirements for details, and submit the required one-page security requirements agreement form.

 Download the Security Requirements form and requirements guide (Login to your Amazon developer account for access.)

 For hands-free devices with Alexa-Built-in, acoustic testing ensures your product is capable of interacting with the Alexa voice system.
 Acoustic testing verifies how well Alexa recognizes audio utterances and responds through on-device microphones and speakers.
-Use the Scoresheets described in each section of the Acoustic Testing Guide, which covers how to configure a test room environment, recommended equipment, test materials, test steps, and capture results.
+Use the Scoresheets provided with the Acoustic Self-test Checklists, which covers how to configure a test room environment, recommended equipment, test materials, test steps, and capture results.
 Log in to your Amazon developer account for access to the checklists.

 Customers use Alexa to control a growing list of Music Service Providers, including Amazon Music, TuneIn, iHeartRadio, Kindle books, Audible, Pandora, and Spotify.
 Each provider your device supports must separately test and certify your device against their own set of requirements, which cover user experience, music events related to labels and artists, and payments.
 Perform music self-testing against these requirements before submitting your device for music certification.

 Download the Music Self-test Checklist (Login to your Amazon developer account for access.)